Who will be your NFL team's 2018 MVP? 32 way-too-early picks

 Quarterback Carson Wentz

 Wentz was a front-runner for league MVP in 2017 before he tore his ACL and LCL in December, and he intends to pick up where he left off as early as Week 1 against the Falcons.
-There could be a few bumps early as he gets re-acclimated, but Wentz should round into form by long and is motivated to taste the Super Bowl experience himself after being forced to watch from the sideline last season. -- Tim McManus
+There could be a few bumps early as he gets re-acclimated, but Wentz should round into form before long and is motivated to taste the Super Bowl experience himself after being forced to watch from the sideline last season. -- Tim McManus

 Washington Redskins